 The following state statutes and regulations are not included in this compendium.
 Early Start was built on existing systems through local educational agencies and regional centers that provide services to young children.
 Consequently, they are relevant to the provision of services to children eligible under Early Start.
 For further information, contact the appropriate state or local agency as indicated below.

-TITLE 5, Education Regulations, Part 30, Special Education Programs
+Title 2.
+Elementary and Secondary Education, Part 30.
+Special Education Programs

-Chapter 1: General Provisions

-Chapter 4.45, Special Education Programs for Individuals with Exceptional Needs between the Ages of Three and Five Years, Inclusive http://www.cde.ca.gov/spbranch/sed/index.htm
+- Chapter 1: General Provisions - Chapter 4.45, Special Education Programs for Individuals with Exceptional Needs between the Ages of Three and Five Years, Inclusive

-Contact: California Department of Education
+Contact: